How a Pension can Reduce Your Income Tax Bill Now in One Fell Swoop

-Although, like all dates, it comes around each and every year, this one can throw up more than its fair share of complications on an annual basis.
+Although, like all dates, it comes around each and every year, this one (extended this year) can throw up more than its fair share of complications on an annual basis.

 How does a Pension Contribution reduce your Income Tax liability?